pandallel/quilt/memory-bank/systemPatterns.md

 ### Message Channel System

-- **Typed Messages**: `MaterialMessage` enum with five variants (Discovered, Cut, Swatched, Error, Shutdown)
+- **Typed Messages**: Using a message enum with variants for different processing stages
-- **Bounded Channels**: Fixed capacity (100 messages) to provide natural backpressure
+- **Bounded Channels**: Fixed capacity to provide natural backpressure
 - **Extension Traits**: Helper methods for ergonomic message handling and error management
-- **Message Size Optimization**: Using only material IDs for Cut and Swatched messages to minimize payload size
+- **Message Size Optimization**: Using only IDs for most messages to minimize payload size
-- **Error Handling**: Structured error types for different failure modes (SendError, ReceiveTimeout, ChannelClosed)
+- **Error Handling**: Structured error types for different failure modes

 ### Material Processing Pipeline